 - could uncover intel that will give you an edge over the competition

-- may discover reasons why the tender is not worth pursuing, thus saving you a lot of heartache.
+- may discover reasons why the tender is not worth pursuing, thus saving you a lot of time and effort.

 Single response tenders

-This is where you are the only person putting in the tender.
-Honestly, it’s usually a box-ticking exercise where the client’s internal policy requires them to go through the motions.
+This is where you are the only supplier submitting for the tender.
+In these cases, it’s usually a box-ticking exercise where the client’s internal policy requires them to go through the motions.

 Pro: Obviously there’s not a lot of competition involved – you are very likely to win the contract.